 As hackers continue to carry out scams using our everyday activities, mobile banking has become an easy target.

 So the criminals naturally migrate to where the money is.
-And while ATM skimmer scams and credit card breaches still pose a serious threat, Americans need to pay closer attention to new security vulnerabilities — including all digital activities.
+And while ATM skimmer scams and financial data breaches still pose a serious threat, Americans need to pay closer attention to new security vulnerabilities — including all digital activities.

 The new types of smartphone-specific malware are built to steal your log-in credentials and they target both Android and iOS.